alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/timing_adapters.md

 ```
 ## Differences between timing adapter implementations in Arm Corstone-300 and Arm Corstone-310

-Corstone-300 FVP and FPGA implements timing adapters that are tied to AXI masters M0 and M1 on the Ethos-U NPU.
+Corstone-300 FVP and FPGA implements timing adapters that are tied to AXI buses M0 and M1 on the Ethos-U NPU.

 Corstone-310 **FPGA** implements timing adapter blocks differently and those are placed on each of the main
 memories present on FPGA: SRAM, QSPI flash, DDR and user memory.